The Sermon on the Mount: Priorities

 This is not a promise that we will be shielded from misfortunate.
 Jesus already mentioned that his followers will be persecuted (Matthew 5:10-12).
 Trials have their place in life.
 They can strengthen us and sharpen our focus (James 1:2-4; Hebrews 12:4-11).
 We need to trust God that whatever comes our way, it will be for our benefit in the long run (Romans 8:29), but only if we keep our priorities straight and put God first in our lives.

-Trouble will come, but they should not be a matter of concern.
+Trouble will come, but it should not be a matter of concern.
 Focus on getting through one day at a time and things will eventually straighten themselves out.